 I have learned a great deal about curricular approaches to learning beyond the classroom over the past 15 years.

 This has all helped me learn about where folks get stuck and how they can get unstuck with their curricular approach.
-Based on my experience, here are some obstacles and some keys to helping them move past these obstacles to sustainable success.
+Based on my experience, here are some obstacles and keys to helping them move past them to sustainable success.

 1. Get Buy-in, Support, and Ownership

 Many folks don’t even launch their curricular approach because they cannot generate support from key campus partners or buy-in and ownership from their team.
 These folks are often champions for a curricular approach and see the potential but cannot get others to see the potential as well.
 Bringing a team to the institute and hosting a retreat on campus can be pivotal in getting buy-in, support, and ownership.